 S.D and E.G synthesized some of the compounds and wrote parts of the manuscript.
 T. H. synthesized some of the compounds.
-D.H., K.S. and P.Z. carried out the HDAC in vitro testing and analyzed data.
+D.H. and P.Z. carried out the HDAC in vitro testing and analysed data.
 D.R. did the docking and modelling studies.
 F.E. carried out the cytotoxicity testing on human HEK293 cells.
-J.R. performed experiments on neuroblastoma cells, C.R. expressed and provided HDAC8 protein for in vitro testing.
-M.S. carried out non-enzymatic stability test.
-M.J., I.O., and W.S.

-designed experiments, analyzed data, and wrote the paper.
+R.S.-A. and J.R. performed experiments on neuroblastoma cells, C.R. expressed and provided HDAC8 protein for in vitro testing.
+M.S. carried out characterization of the final compounds.
+M.J., I.O., and W.S. designed experiments, analysed data, and wrote the paper.
 All authors have given approval to the final version of the manuscript.